iotaledger/chronicle.rs/chronicle-broker/README.md

 ## About

-Chronicle-Broker crate is associated with Chronicle framework.
-It provides borkers for reliable and efficient asynchronous job dispatch and management.
+Chronicle-Broker crate provides the functionality of middle layer between the IOTA node-event sources and the chronicle.
+Now the file importer is provided for transactions storing in a database.

-## Getting started
+## Getting Started

-Currently in alpha version only an importer is provided.
-More broker features will be released in later versions.
+The historical dmp files can be downloaded [here](https://dbfiles.iota.org/?prefix=mainnet/history/).
+The usage example is provided at [examples](../examples/README.md) folder.

 ## Supporting the project